-She has received a host of honors, including a 21st Century Leaders Award, 2013 Congressional Citation, and this year was honored as a young global leader by the World Economic Forum.
+Monica Yunus has received a host of honors, including a 21st Century Leaders Award, 2013 Congressional Citation, and this year was honored as a young global leader by the World Economic Forum.

 What’s it like working with Opera Santa Barbara in comparison to other operas you have worked with worldwide?

-I’ve been really having a wonderful time working with Opera Santa Barbara, and the wonderful family that is Opera Santa Barbara that includes Steven Sharpe and the new artistic director, Kostis Protopapas, and the wonderful conductor, Aaron Breid, who has been brought in for this wonderful production of Suor Angelica and Gianni Schicchi.
+I’ve been having a wonderful time working with Opera Santa Barbara, and the wonderful family that is Opera Santa Barbara that includes Steven Sharpe and the new artistic director, Kostis Protopapas, and the wonderful conductor, Aaron Breid, who has been brought in for this wonderful production of Suor Angelica and Gianni Schicchi.

 I have a very interesting story with Gianni Schicchi, in that I sang the great aria O Mio Babbino Caro from that opera at my father’s Nobel Peace Prize Concert, and funnily enough I haven’t sung it in the opera until this moment.
-So it’s great to actually have the context of the opera.
+It’s great to actually have the context of the opera.
 The production is very funny, it’s actually a comic opera.

 How was the experience of winning the young global leader honor from the World Economic Forum?

 I’ve been named 2016 young global leader from the World Economic Forum, and I was very excited to meet a group of young global leaders in New York and the way it works is that there are many, many meetings.